Drug policy of Maryland: Alcohol

-Drinking and Driving
+Drinking and driving

-When a prospective driver is given a license in the state of Maryland, she/he is required to sign an agreement to submit to a blood alcohol test if asked by a police officer.
+When a prospective driver is given a license in the state of Maryland, they are required to sign an agreement to submit to a blood alcohol test if asked by a police officer.
 Refusal to take the test results in a 120-day suspension of the offender's license.
 If the offender is detained a second time, and again refuses to take a blood alcohol test, an automatic one-year suspension of the offender's license goes into effect.

 Driving drunk is punished with fines, license suspension, and jail time.
 The penalties vary depending on the circumstances.

 If the offender is under the age of 21 and shown to have a blood alcohol level of 0.02% or higher, the offender's license may be revoked or suspended and the offender may face a fine of up to $500.

 The legal blood alcohol content limit for anyone over the age of 21 is 0.08%, in which case the driver may be charged with a DWI (driving while intoxicated).
-If the offender is driving with a blood alcohol content of 0.04-0.08%, she/he can be cited for driving under the influence.
+If the offender is driving with a blood alcohol content of 0.04-0.08%, they may be cited for driving under the influence.
 If the offender is considered to be intoxicated, the penalties are as follows: